 When the workflow runs on a ticket, the generated workflow field will be set to the name of the activity currently running on the ticket.
 Using this field, you can build views to track the progress of tickets through the various workflows you have defined.

-The Flowset application and database servers run on AWS EC2 instances.
+The Flowset application and database servers run on Amazon Web Services (AWS) EC2 instances.
 The application servers span multiple availability zones.
 The Database is mirrored in different availability zones for redundancy.
 Daily backups are taken and we hold the last 7 days backups.